Mon – Sun: 24/7 Plumbing

 1. Clean Your Downspouts Frequently

-By inspecting and cleaning your gutter downspouts monthly, your drainage system will be clean and free of any blockages that may cause you issues.
+By inspecting and cleaning your gutter downspouts monthly, you can ensure that your drainage system is clean and free of blockages that may cause issues.

-Windstorms increase the likelihood of leaves finding their way into your gutters.
-You may opt to increase the frequency of cleaning if the area you live in is prone to be affected by storms.
+Windstorms increase the likelihood of leaves entering your gutters.
+If your area is prone to storms, you may opt to increase the frequency of cleaning.

 2. Invest In Gutter Covers